-- 1) The length of your holiday is automatically added to the end of your course. - 2) You must go to Student Services to complete your Holiday Application Form - 3) You can only start your holiday on a Monday. - 4) All public holidays are counted as course days and will not be re-accredited. - 5) You must ask the DOS if you need an emergency holiday.
+- 1) The length of your holiday is automatically added to the end of your course. - 2) You must go to SCOTS' website to complete your Holiday Application Form - 3) You can only start your holiday on a Monday. - 4) All public holidays are counted as course days and will not be re-accredited. - 5) You must ask the DOS if you need an emergency holiday. - 6) Send your Holiday Request Form to carolina.rodriguez@scotsenglish.edu.au